wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-3-nids-prototype.md

 ### 1. Packet Capture

 - Use Scapy’s `sniff` function to capture TCP packets in real-time.
-- For testing, we’ll use the loopback interface (`lo`) so you can demo it on your own machine without needing a live network.
+- For testing, we’ll use the loopback interface (`lo`) so anyone can demo it on their own machine without needing a live network.

 ### 2. Data Manipulation